16 Mar Lip Anatomy and Augmentation

 - Sits symmetrically between the philtral columns

-- Gentle downward curve meeting in the midline between the two philtral columns
+- Slight downward curve meeting in the midline between the two philtral columns

 - Well defined white roll with transition to vermillion border

-- Philtral tubercle with central fullness and gentle pout
+- Philtral tubercle with central fullness and slight pout

 White roll

-- One of the key anatomical landmarks for the upper lip
+- One of the key anatomical features for the upper lip

 - Slight fullness located above the pink – white junction (vermillion border)